PUBLICATIONS

 Tropical Architecture by C. P. Kukreja

+Tropical Architecture’ authored by CP Kukreja stands as an illuminating chronicle and guidebook exploring architectural principles tailored for tropical climates.
 This definitive work delves into the intricacies of designing in regions characterized by unique climatic challenges, offering comprehensive insights and innovative solutions.

-passive cooling techniques, and harmonious integration with the natural environment.
-'Tropical Architecture' serves as a valuable resource, guiding architects and enthusiasts toward creating environmentally conscious,
+Drawing from decades of expertise and a deep understanding of tropical contexts, this book navigates through sustainable design strategies, emphasizing climate-responsive architecture, passive cooling techniques, and harmonious integration with the natural environment.
+'Tropical Architecture' serves as a valuable resource, guiding architects and enthusiasts toward creating environmentally conscious, functional, and aesthetically pleasing structures that thrive in tropical settings.

 Livable Cities for the Future (A Think 20 initiative)